Organizing Data Projects With Women and Minorities in Latin America

 At these workshops the initial steps are ice-breaking activities with simple and funny questions (Figure 47.1).
 At the Honduras workshop there were difficulties in discussing violence with participants due to different societal norms as well as language barriers.
 Thus, we focused the workshop on different exploratory data-gathering activities to surface different conceptions and experiences of violence.
 We used drawings, pictures and photographs to create posters together.
 Participants could add stickers to these as a way to gather data—including on the way they envisaged themselves, on their understanding of rights and on how they had experienced different kinds of domestic violence (e.g., physical, psychological, economic) in their own lives.

-Analogue Data Visualization
+Analogue Data Visualisation

 In an effort to better understand the issues plaguing Indigenous communities, in 2017 we planned interactive workshops with the Embera Tribe of the Vigía del Fuerte region.
 The workshops sought to provide a window into their lives in spite of language barriers.
 Historically, interactions between the tribe and outsiders have been largely male-dominated, so we prioritized accessing the female populations in order to gauge their levels of education and facilitate discussions regarding empowerment.